-Each color also has a definitive shape associated with it.
-The shapes assure that no matter how hard someone tries; they cannot connect an incorrect hose to a tank and make a chemical transfer.
+As workers get closer to the fittings, they can see that each color has a definite shape associated with it.
+The shapes make assure that no matter how hard someone tries, they cannot connect an incorrect hose to a tank and make a chemical transfer.
 Different connectors simply will not fit.

 A chemical explosion in northeast Spain has left an ominous orange cloud looming above.